kionell/osu-parsers/README.md

 ## Dependencies

-This package comes with built-in LZMA codec as it required for replay processing.
+This package comes with built-in LZMA codec as it is required for replay processing.
 All classes and their typings can be found in [osu-classes](https://github.com/kionell/osu-classes) package which is a peer dependency and must be installed separately.

 ## Beatmap decoding

-Beatmap decoder is used to read .osu files and convert them to the objects of plain [Beatmap](https://kionell.github.io/osu-classes/classes/Beatmap.html) type.
+Beatmap decoder is used to read `.osu` files and convert them to the objects of plain [Beatmap](https://kionell.github.io/osu-classes/classes/Beatmap.html) type.
-Note that beatmap decoder will return only parsed beatmap without max combo or mods! (read about rulesets below)
+Note that plain beatmap objects can't be used to get max combo, star rating and performance as they don't have ruleset specific data.
+To get correct beatmap data, beatmap objects should be converted using one of the supported [rulesets](https://github.com/kionell/osu-parsers#rulesets).

 There are 4 ways to read data using this decoders:
 - via file path - async